 Even though this is a business credit card search, it can be a very personal process as well.

 According to Miller, who says his business bankers are on a first-name basis with most of their account holders, many business customers prefer to go with a local or regional bank for their credit card business.

 His team reports that these business customers feel more comfortable and better taken care of on the local level.
 “As a community bank, we really try to provide everything a business needs to grow and prosper, and many of our customers are looking for that kind of attention,” he says.

 Ultimately, even with cash flow planning, rewards, fees and all of the other “ingredients” that go into this business credit card decision, it is often the personal relationship that seals the deal for many owners.

 Ready for the card with a great introductory rate, $0 balance transfer fee, a robust rewards program, and incredible security and anti-fraud features?
-Check out First Bank’s Business World Elite Rewards Mastercard today.
+Check out First Bank’s Mastercard Business Card with Rewards today.